pulsely/PulseModemA/README.md

 Please install **libao** with Homebrew:

-brew install libao
+> brew install libao

 Homebrew change request and fixs contributed by [@n8henrie](https://github.com/n8henrie)

-You may try to install **libao** with Mac Ports:
+You may also try to install **libao** with Mac Ports, but it is currently not supported:

-sudo port install libao
+> sudo port install libao

 ## Authors